Go to Life Outlook Entry Page

 Reprogramming Emotions

-3. Just as with "breaking" a habit, the first step to changing an emotion is to recognize when it occurs and not evade it.
+3. Just as with "breaking" a habit, the first step to changing an emotion is to recognize when it occurs and to not evade it.
 You must bring it clearly into your consciousness and focus on it.

-4. It may even require some other observer to give you a hand with this (just as it often requires some other person to remind you that you are performing a bad habit).
+4. It may even require some other observer to give you a hand with this (just as it often requires some other person to remind you that you are performing a external bad habit).

-7. In time by doing this process, you will find that you do no longer have that emotional response to that event.
+7. In time by doing this process, you will find that you no longer have that emotional response to that event.

-9. instead of merely denying or squelching the emotion after reviewing your rational evaluation of the event (and leaving an emotional vacuum with respect to the witnessed event), you image feeling towards it in an emotional manner which is fully consistent with your rational thinking.
+8. A variant depending on the particular situation, is to replace the unwanted emotion, by another (more correct) emotional response to the same event.
+This just means that in 6 (above), instead of merely denying or squelching the unwanted emotion after reviewing your rational evaluation of the event (which would leave an emotional vacuum with respect to the witnessed event), you imagine having the new emotion about it, one which is fully consistent with your rational thinking.

 Improving One's Thinking while Increasing Spoken and written Vocabulary for Effective Communication